 Configuring highlighting for TSLint

 By default, WebStorm marks the detected errors and warnings based on the severity levels from the TSLint configuration file.
 For example, errors are highlighted with a red squiggly line, while warnings are marked with a yellow background.
+See Code inspections and Change inspection severity for details.

 To change the severity level of a rule in the TSLint configuration